FlavioZanoni/frav.in/README.md

 ## Forks and PRs

-- I will generally do not accept PRs, but if you want to fork it, feel free to do so.
+- I will generally not accept PRs, but if you want to fork it, feel free to do so.

 ## License